ibmresilient/resilient-community-apps/fn_service_now/README.md

 ---

 ## Overview
-Bi-directional integration with ServiceNow and IBM Resilient allowing SEC Ops Professionals to communicate security incidents in realtime.
+Bi-directional integration with ServiceNow and IBM Security QRadar SOAR allowing SEC Ops Professionals to communicate security incidents in realtime.
 This integration allows for bi-directional synchronization of Incidents, Tasks, Notes and Attachments enabling the security and operations teams to be aligned during critical security events.

 ---

 ## Key Features
-* Bi-directional integration between Records in the ServiceNow Incident Table and Incidents and Tasks in the IBM Resilient platform.
+* Bi-directional integration between records in the ServiceNow Incident Table and Incidents and Tasks in the IBM SOAR platform.
+* Bi-directional integration between records in the ServiceNow Security Incident table and Security Incident Response Task table with Incidents and Tasks in the IBM SOAR platform. <!-- TODO check wording here -->
-* Create a Resilient Incident or Task from a ServiceNow Record in the Incident Table.
+* Create a SOAR Incident or Task from a ServiceNow Record in the Incident or Security Incident Table.
-* Create a ServiceNow Record in the Incident Table from a Resilient Incident or Task.
+* Create a ServiceNow Record in the Incident or Security Incident Table from a SOAR Incident or Task.
-* Sync notes between a related Resilient Incident or Task and a ServiceNow Record.
+* Sync notes between a related SOAR Incident or Task and a ServiceNow Record.
-* Send Attachments from a Resilient Incident or Task to a related ServiceNow Record.
+* Send Attachments from a SOAR Incident or Task to a related ServiceNow Record.

 ---

 ## Requirements
 * ServiceNow Instance with ITSM enabled and running `Kingston`, or newer releases
-* The ServiceNow `IBM Resilient App >= v1.0.0` installed on your ServiceNow Instance which you can download from [the ServiceNow Store](http://ibm.biz/get-ibm-resilient-service-now-app)
+* The ServiceNow `IBM SOAR App >= v1.0.0` installed on your ServiceNow Instance which you can download from [the ServiceNow Store](http://ibm.biz/get-ibm-resilient-service-now-app)
 * Access to the **Incident Table** in ServiceNow
+* If integrating with ServiceNow Security Incident Table, the Security Incident Response and its dependencies are required.
+More information [here](https://www.servicenow.com/products/security-incident-response.html).<!-- TODO check wording here -->
-* If IBM Resilient is not publicly accessible (behind firewall) a ServiceNow MID Server is required
+* If IBM SOAR is not publicly accessible (behind firewall) a ServiceNow MID Server is required.
+See the [Install Guide](./docs/install_guide) for more information
-* IBM Resilient >= `v31.0.0`
+* IBM SOAR >= `v31.0.0`
 * An App Host >= `v1.0.0` or an Integrations Server running `resilient-circuits >= v31.0.0` with `fn_service_now >= v1.0.0` installed which you can download from our [App Exchange](http://ibm.biz/get-ibm-resilient-service-now-integration)

 ---